 To understand geography trends, Download Sample Report.

-The market studied is highly fragmented, with the top eight players accounting for almost 20% of the global market.
-The market is extremely competitive, with various major manufacturers engaging in strategic mergers and acquisitions to expand their market share.
-Major players in the market include Berry Global Inc., Freudenberg Performance Materials, Kimberly-Clark Worldwide, Inc., and DuPont de Nemours, Inc., among others.
+The market studied is fragmented, comprising several large and small players; the top six players accounted for over 22% of the global market in 2019.
+The market is extremely competitive, with various leading manufacturers engaging in strategic partnerships to expand their market share.
+Major players in the market include Berry Global Inc., Freudenberg Group, Ahlstrom-Munksjö, KCWW, and DuPont, among others.